Updated: March 5, 2026

 6. Do Not Pay Too Much in Advance for the Deposit

 renting in portugal pitfallsIt’s typical to pay 1-2 months’ rent up front for the security deposit in Portugal.
 This will be returned to you when you leave the property.
 However, some landlords may request more than this, particularly in Lisbon, Porto, and the Algarve.
-Ideally, you should not be paying more than 4 months’ rent when signing the contract and even this is considered quite a lot.
+You should not be paying more than two months’ rent when signing the contract.

 Some tenants may agree to these terms, particularly if buying in a high-demand area, but paying too much does present financial risks.
 If you wish to leave the property early or if any issues arise with the landlord during your stay, they may make it difficult for you to get your deposit money back.

-• Short term rentals in Portugal require the property to have a valid Alojamento Local (AL) license so be sure to check the property has this license.
+• Short-term rentals in Portugal require the property to have a valid Alojamento Local (AL) license, so be sure to check that the property has this license.

-• For long term rentals, make sure that the contract is registered with the tax office (Finanças, the Portuguese Tax Authority).
-Unlike short term rentals, long term rentals do not require an Alojamento Local (AL) license.
+• For long-term rentals, make sure that the contract is registered with the tax office (Finanças, the Portuguese Tax Authority).
+Unlike Portugal’s short-term rentals, long-term rentals do not require an Alojamento Local (AL) license.

 8. Be Aware of Illegal Subletting